pex9/KIRUNA_EXPLORER_se2_2024_Team_17/README.md

 # DOCUMENT CONNECTION API

+- GET `/api/document-connections`

+  - Description: lists all document connection entries in the table.

+  - Request: No Body.
+  - Response: returns `200 OK` (success) or `500 Internal Server Error` If an unexpected error occurs.

 - POST `/api/document-connections`

   - Description: Creates a connection between two documents in the system.
 This endpoint validates that the user has urban planner permissions and ensures documents can be properly linked.